raphael-adamczyk/Python-SQL-Project/README.md

 # Python-SQL-project
 Training for a DSTI class.
-To be improved
+Functional but can be improved.